 From granary to prison In the altered conditions following the Great Northern War between Sweden and Russia, the military importance of Häme Castle also grew momentarily.
 An effort was made to repair the castle's defences, and the old main fort was transformed into a grain store.
 A new Crown’s bakery, a part of which has now been remodelled into a tourist cafe, was also built for the use of the army.

 By order of King Gustav III, the town of Hämeenlinna was moved to its current site in the 1770's.
 Extensive building work was also undertaken at this time to repair the old walls and ramparts to bring them in line with modern fortress design.
 Old storeroom buildings from the 18th century have been restored and put back into use.
 The gate tower building, which was originally a prison, now houses office facilities.
 The other buildings contain modern exhibition rooms and tourist -facilities.
 Rampart construction continued up to the early 19th century, by which time Finland had become part of the Russian empire.
-The courtyard of the North Polygon offers excellent possibilities for outdoor festivities in summer.
+The Southern Courtyard offers excellent possibilities for outdoor festivities in summer.
 The ramparts and the moat offer a unique sight in Finland.